 Important work of Colding and Minicozzi (see~\cite{CM12} and \cite{CM15}) provides strong support in favor of the conjecture that the only generic singularities of Mean Curvature Flow are generalized cylinders $\mb R^m\times\mc S^{n-m}$.
 Although no analogous result is currently known for Ricci flow, a conjectural picture comes from the work of Cao, Hamilton, and Ilmanen~\cite{CHI04}, who define the \emph{central density} $\Theta$ and the \emph{entropy} $\nu(\mc M)$ of a shrinking Ricci soliton $\mc M$, using Perelman's reduced volume and entropy, respectively (see~\cite{Pe}).
 They observe that their central density imposes a partial order on shrinking solitons: monotonicity of the $\nu$-functional in time means that if perturbations of a shrinking soliton develop singularities, these cannot be modeled on solitons of lower density.
 (Compare~\cite{CM12}.)

-Motivated partly by \cite{CHI04}, it is conjectured by experts (see, e.g., \cite{HHS14}) that the only candidates to be generic singularity models in dimension $n=4$ are $\mc S^4$, $\mc S^3\times\mb R$, $\mc S^2\times\mb R^2$, and $\mb{CP}^2$ (all with their canonical metrics), and $(\mc L^2_{-1},h)$.
-(Although the Fubini--Study metric on $\mb{CP}^n$ is well known to be weakly linearly stable, an argument for its dynamic instability is presented Kr\"oncke~\cite{Kro13}.)
-The manifold $(\mc L^2_{-1},h)$, which is constructed and studied in~\cite{FIK03}, is a $\mr U(2)$-invariant gradient K\"ahler shrinker on the complex line bundle\footnote{The bundle we label $\mc L^2_{-1}$ here is denoted by $\mc L^{-1}$ in~\cite{FIK03} and by $L(2,-1)$ in \cite{CHI04}.} $\mb C\hookrightarrow\mc L_{-1}^2\twoheadrightarrow\mb{CP}^1$, which is the complex bundle $\mc O(-1)$; i.e., it is the blow-up of $\mb C^2$ at the origin.
-(We note that Perelman's $\nu$ functional is not defined on the noncompact manifold $(\mc L^2_{-1},h)$.
-This is one of the reasons why the claim that the list above includes all $4$-dimensional generic singularity models is conjectural.)
+Motivated partly by \cite{CHI04}, it is conjectured by experts (see, e.g., \cite{HHS14}) that the only generic singularity models in real dimension $n=4$ are $\mc S^4$, $\mc S^3\times\mb R$, $\mc S^2\times\mb R^2$ (all with their canonical metrics), and $(\mc L^2_{-1},h)$.\footnote{One reason this expectation is conjectural is that it is not known if there exist Type-II singularity models on which Perelman's $\nu$-functional is undefined.
+However, such models, if they exist, are not expected to be generic.} The manifold $(\mc L^2_{-1},h)$, which is constructed and studied in~\cite{FIK03}, is a $\mr U(2)$-invariant gradient K\"ahler shrinking soliton on the complex line bundle\footnote{The bundle we label $\mc L^2_{-1}$ here is denoted by $\mc L^{-1}$ in~\cite{FIK03} and by $L(2,-1)$ in \cite{CHI04}.} $\mb C\hookrightarrow\mc L_{-1}^2\twoheadrightarrow\mb{CP}^1$, which is the complex bundle $\mc O(-1)$; \emph{i.e.,} it is the blow-up of $\mb C^2$ at the origin.
+The next manifold on the list in~\cite{CHI04}, ordered by the central density $\Theta$, is $\mb{CP}^2$ with its Fubini--Study metric.